Who decides if an assessment is needed and how?

 How is it decided is an assessment is needed?

-The EHC multi agency panel will consider a wide range of evidence about the child or young person's special educational needs to determine if they meet the criteria to assess
+The panel will consider a wide range of evidence about the child or young person's special educational needs to determine if they meet the criteria to assess

-Section 36.8 of the Children and Families Act 2014 specifies that "The local authority must secure an EHC needs assessment for the child or young person if, after having regard to any views expressed and evidence submitted under subsection (7), the authority is of the opinion that:
+Section 36.8 of the Children and Families Act 2014 says "The local authority must secure an EHC needs assessment for the child or young person if, after having regard to any views expressed and evidence submitted under subsection (7), the authority is of the opinion that:

 1. the child or young person has or may have special educational needs, and